Kapelianovych/fluss-core/README.md

 - Small size

-# Install
+## Install

 ```sh
 npm i @fluss/core
 ```

+## Design goals

+- Manual annotation should never be required, TypeScript should infer everything by self.
+- The implementation of each function should be as minimal as possible.
+- All functions are immutable, and there are no side-effects.
+- All functions must be safe as possible.
+- Fixed number of arguments (max 3).

 ## API

-> In typescript examples is used [Flow](https://flow.org)'s comment notation.
+> In TypeScript's examples is used [Flow](https://flow.org)'s comment notation if TypeScript infer type by yourself.

 > **Each function must have no more than 3 arguments.**
-> Using functions with long arguments list is not comfortable and convenient.

 ### identity